electricimp/imp-central-impt/CommandsManual.md

 Attributes accepted as `<DEVICE_GROUP_IDENTIFIER>` (in order of search):

 - Device Group ID (always unique)
-- Device Group Name (unique among all Device Groups in a Product)
+- Device Group name (unique among all the Device Groups within a Product)

 #### Device identifier ####